-In order to mask any adverse taste properties which could impact upon patient palatability and compliance, the formulator may have to consider alternative taste-masking strategies such as flavor or sweetener combinations, complexation or barrier coatings.
+In order to mask any adverse taste properties that could impact patient palatability and compliance, the formulator may have to consider alternative taste-masking strategies such as flavor or sweetener combinations, complexation or barrier coatings.

 Understanding the risks and challenges that your molecule poses in the initial stage of program design plays a key role in developing a formulation that meets the needs of your pediatric patients and global regulatory agencies and that will ensure downstream success.

-In part 2 of this blog piece, Nazim Kanji will discuss the challenges and opportunities that sponsors face when dealing with clinical taste/acceptability assessments, clinical supply chains for patient trials and commercial scale manufacturing.
+In Part 2, Nazim Kanji will discuss the challenges and opportunities that sponsors face when dealing with clinical taste/acceptability assessments, clinical supply chains for patient trials and commercial-scale manufacturing.

 a.
 Best Pharmaceuticals for Children Act; 2002